Just-Koby/Just-Koby/README.md

 [**DNI**]: Helluva boss Fan, hazbin hotel fans, dsmp fans, basic dni criteria.
 People using heavy nsfw jokes, please dni.

-# VEEIFIED SUNNY AND TWEEKER KISSER ‼️
+**VERIFIED SUNNY AND TWEEKER KISSER ‼️**

-- idk what more to add atp... i will update it eventually..
+- idk what more to add atp... i will update it eventually.. if you want more info int with me and i can tell you mire about myself :D